 Already Signed With a Modeling Agency?

 The costs of the photoshoots and photo printing is usually arranged by the agency and covered with the assumption that you are an investment that will pay off for them.
-When you start booking real paid modeling jobs, a chunk of your pay goes towards your agency debts.
+Keep in mind, when you start booking paid modeling jobs, a chunk of your payment goes towards your agency debts.
 You should never sign with an agency that asks you for money upfront!

 Not Signed With a Modeling Agency Yet?

 If you’re trying to get signed, you’ll need a killer portfolio book and comp card for modeling to get those first key jobs and, hopefully, sign with a top modeling agency.